AdobeDocs/campaign-web.en/help/adoption/get-started/admin-developers.md

 ### Audit trail {#acs-gs-admin-audit-trail}

+As already available in Campaign Standard, the Audit trail can be used in Campaign v8 to access the complete history of changes made within your instance.

 In Adobe Campaign Web User Interface, the Audit trail capability provides users with full visibility into all modifications made to important entities within your instance, typically those that significantly impact a smooth operation of the instance.
 Learn more in the [Audit trail documentation](../../v8/reporting/audit-trail.md)

 ### Data packages {#acs-gs-admin-audit-packages}

+Similar to what can be achieved in Campaign Standard, administrators can define packages to exchange resources between different Adobe Campaign instances through structured XML files.
+These can be configuration parameters or data.

 You can use data packages to export and import your platform custom settings and data.
 A package can contain different types of configurations and components, filtered or not.
-Learn more about [Package import/export](https://experienceleague.adobe.com/en/docs/campaign/campaign-v8/developer/packages){target="_blank"}
+Learn how to work with data packages in Campaign v8 in [this documentation](https://experienceleague.adobe.com/en/docs/campaign/campaign-v8/developer/packages){target="_blank"}.

 <!--
 MISSING LINKS: